glencornell/ada-socketcan/README.md

 ## Motivation

-I created this Ada language binding to learn the use of SocketCAN on GNU/Linux systems.
+I created this Ada language binding to gain some experience using SocketCAN on GNU/Linux systems.
 I based this implementation upon the [CAN documentation in the Linux kernel](https://www.kernel.org/doc/Documentation/networking/can.txt) and followed the style of the GNAT.Sockets binding.
+I did so with the goal to one day submit it as a patch to the GNAT sources as a GNU/Linux-specific addition.

 ## Building